Bound the difference of two singular moduli: Acknowledgements

 \section{Acknowledgements}

 The research of the author was supported by the China Scholarship Council.
-The author also thanks his supervisors Yuri Bilu and Qing Liu for their supports, especially the helpful discussions and valuable suggestions from Yuri Bilu about this paper.
+The author thanks his supervisors Yuri Bilu and Qing Liu for their supports, especially the helpful discussions and valuable suggestions from Yuri Bilu about this paper.
+He thanks Gabriel Dill for pointing out some inaccuracies.
+Also the author would like to thank the referee for carefully reading this paper and useful suggestions.